Imagine this scenario where your high school professor comes into class and says, “students, let’s learn how to close read ‘To Kill A Mockingbird.”

-But then as your professor starts explaining to the class what close reading a text is and what is required to do, you realize that this isn’t just a piece of cake and requires critical thinking and analysis.
+But then, as your professor starts explaining to the class what close reading a text is and what it is required to do, you realize that this isn’t just a piece of cake and requires critical thinking and analysis.

 What is Close Reading

 Close reading is a thoughtful, deep, critical analysis of a text that focuses on important details or patterns in the text to develop a profound and precise understanding of a story or text’s meaning, form, word usage, tonality, etc.

 It delves deeper into the text to analyze, infer and interpret using a variety of literacy skills.
 Through this, students learn the purpose behind reading that specific text.

 - reposing to text-focused questions;

 - using short passages and excerpts.

 Students don’t have to be told to close read every kind of text.
 For example, comics, children's books, or other texts with simple storylines and easy-to-understand vocabulary don’t need to be analyzed critically.